 New Hampshire law governs abortion with a nuanced approach that includes specific restrictions and protections.
 Understanding these provisions is critical for both residents and healthcare providers.

 Currently, New Hampshire law permits abortion up to 24 weeks of gestation.
-This means that a woman can legally obtain an abortion during the first and second trimesters of her pregnancy.
+Worth adding: this means that a woman can legally obtain an abortion during the first and second trimesters of her pregnancy.
 After 24 weeks, abortions are only allowed if the mother’s life or physical health is endangered.
 This threshold is a key element of the state's abortion law, balancing a woman's right to choose with considerations for fetal viability.

 In terms of funding, New Hampshire law generally prohibits the use of state funds for abortions, except in cases where the mother’s life is endangered, or in instances of rape or incest.
-This restriction aligns with federal policies such as the Hyde Amendment, which limits federal funding for abortions.
+Also, this restriction aligns with federal policies such as the Hyde Amendment, which limits federal funding for abortions.
 The issue of funding remains a contentious point, with advocates arguing that it disproportionately affects low-income women who may not have the resources to afford abortion care without financial assistance.

 Recent legislative changes have also focused on abortion later in pregnancy.
 While abortions are generally permitted up to 24 weeks, there have been attempts to further restrict or ban abortions after this point, except in cases where the mother's life is at risk.
 These efforts reflect broader debates about fetal viability and the moral status of the fetus, which are central to the abortion debate nationwide.